 Between 2009 and 2014 I volunteered with the BTA and PBOT’s Active Transportation group as an Ambassador, and was involved with Active Right of Way.
 In summer 2011 I worked at SMART in Wilsonville as a Program Assistant on the Discover Wilsonville SmartTrips-style individualized marketing program.
 I’ve written for Portland Afoot and the WPC Blog, and have been published on BikePortland.

 You can see some of my transportation writing by checking out the links in the sidebar.

 Right now I’m waiting for Portland to get serious about active transportation and being quietly supportive of advocate friends behind the scenes.

 Until 2010 I was a linguist in the technology industry in Silicon Valley (and Portland).
 I worked at Sensory, Inc. for almost five years as a linguist and project manager.
 I created and tested speech recognition vocabularies for customer products including toys with Playmates and Hasbro, clocks with Natural Time Set™ and Bluetooth headsets with BlueAnt, Plantronics, and Motorola.
 I also worked as the customer linguist and internal project manager for speech synthesis development for just over two years and gathered recording data for recognition testing, speech output, and speech synthesis.

-I do a lot of cooking, cycling, hiking, reading, and exploring the city I live in.
+I do a lot of cooking, reading, hanging out with friends, and exploring the city I live in.
+I enjoy niche YouTube subjects like British archaeology and art restoration.
 I take pictures.
-I like music and musicals.
+I like musicals.
 I prefer tea to coffee and both of them to beer.
 I think a lot about systems, beauty, and community.
 I’m more inclined to the real than the surreal.